KNX-IOT/knx-iot.github.io/_pages/building_windows.md

      - select the CMakefile.txt from the working folder `<working folder>\KNX-IOT_STACK`
      - wait until visual studio prepared the project

-1. use visual studio to build the executables:
+1. Use visual studio to build the executables:

    - menu -&gt; build -&gt; Build All (Ctrl+shift+B)

    - The executables are created in the project.

     The executables can be found in folder:
     `\KNX-IOT-STACK\out\build\x64-Debug`

-     note that the actual path of the executables is dependend on the visual studio configuration.
+    Note: The actual path of the executables is dependend on the visual studio configuration.

-1. debug an application
+1. Debug an application

    - toolbar -&gt; Select Startup Item -&gt; down button
      - Select item (for example: LSSB_minimal_all.exe)
      - press the debug symbol (or F5)
      - A commandline window will appear with the logging of the KNX application

-## build architecture
+## Build architecture

-The build architecture (win32 or x86) is dependend on the visual studio installation.
+The Build architecture (win32 or x86) is dependend on the visual studio installation.

-## installing the dependencies
+## Installing the dependencies

 ### git